mgreiff/crazyflie-project/README.md

+# The Crazyflie Project
 This repository contains the necessary code to run the simulations presented in the thesis.
-The complete project will be uploaded shortly, but due to interest
+The complete project will be uploaded shortly, but due to interest, the relevant Matlab/Simulink codes are provided.

 ## Directories